 Drinking water is distributed to the region through a 1,700-mile-long network of pipes, pumping stations and storage tanks.
-Because of this interconnected system, water from two or more sources may be delivered to some neighborhoods.
-For example, water supplied to parts of Orange and West Haven may come only from water and all activity on the surrounding land, constantly watching for potential contamination of our supplies.
+Because of this interconnected system, water from two or more sources may be delivered to and all activity on the surrounding land, constantly watching for potential contamination of our supplies.